 At the Second General Assembly, activities of IOFS were also focused on problems common to the vast majority, given the possibilities to solve them within the organization itself on account of available resources and potential of the IOFS member countries.

 Member states of OIC receive around 20-25% of global grain import and 70% of flour.
-According to experts, population of Muslim countries will increase to 3 billion people by 2050, i.e. around 1/3 of the entire population on the planet.
+According to experts, the population of Muslim countries will increase to 3 billion people by 2050, i.e. around 1/3 of the entire population on the planet.

 Therefore, given the rapid population growth in Muslim countries, the dynamics of consumption and accordingly, imports of grain and flour to OIC member countries will continue to increase.